 The last Dragon Tear memory is in the very middle of Rist Peninsula, the spiral path on the East coast of the map near the Akkala region (coordinates are 4535, 2143, 0000).
 There's a shrine right next to it, so if you've unlocked that already, you'll be able to fast travel there.
 There's no Geoglyph this time, just the Dragon Tear memory out in the open and surrounded by Silent Princess flowers.

-The Light Dragon starts to hang around the Akkala region at this point, though after you get the Master Sword it will move randomly across all of Hyrule.
-The best way we've found to get it is to use the Zelda Tears of the Kingdom Skyview Tower in Ulri Mountain, West of the Peninsula, to launch yourself into the air, then glide down onto the Light Dragon's nose, where you'll see the Master Sword waiting for you between its eyes.
+The Light Dragon starts to hang around the Akkala region after completing the Geoglyphs, though before and after that it will move randomly across all of Hyrule.
+The best way we've found to get it is to complete the Geoglyphs, then use the Zelda Tears of the Kingdom Skyview Tower in Ulri Mountain, West of the Peninsula, to launch yourself into the air, then glide down onto the Light Dragon's nose, where you'll see the Master Sword waiting for you between its eyes.

-How much stamina do you need to pull the Master Sword out?
+How much stamina do you need for the Master Sword?

 Like last time, you need to have levelled up to a certain point to successfully pull out the Master Sword.
 However, now it's not Hearts and health you need, but Stamina.
 Specifically, you need at least two full wheels of Stamina, which is the same as five stamina upgrades at the goddess statues.
 Once you have two wheels you'll be able to draw the Master Sword and make it a permanent addition to your arsenal!
 Sort of.